Naeem-Neo/Naeem-Neo/README.md

 <h1 align="center">Hi 👋!
-My name is Naeem Ahmed and I'm an aspiring Backend Developer from Indore :)</h1>
+My name is Naeem Ahmed and I'm an aspiring Frontend Developer from Indore :)</h1>

 ###